agude/agude.github.io/_drafts/2021-07-19-switrs_covid_19_lockdown_fatal_traffic_collisions.md

 California had its [first case of COVID-19][covid] on January 26, 2020.
 The Governor mandated a [state-wide stay-at-home order][order] on March 19, 2020.
-The morning and evening commutes stopped Immediately.
-Total traffic volume decreased by more than 50% and stayed low for weeks.
+The morning and evening commutes stopped immediately.
+Traffic volume decreased by more than 50% and stayed low for weeks.
 Slowly the restrictions were relaxed and traffic returned, but has still not reached pre-pandemic levels.

 [covid]: https://en.wikipedia.org/wiki/COVID-19_pandemic_in_California
 [order]: https://en.wikipedia.org/wiki/California_government_response_to_the_COVID-19_pandemic

 The number of traffic collisions **decreased** as you would expect with the decreased volume but, surprisingly, the severity of the collisions **increased**.
-The [rate of fatal accidents increased all across the country][fatal].
-The National Highway Traffic Safety Administration attributes the increase to a change in behavior by drivers who stayed on the road, specifically driving more recklessly and wearing their seatbelt less often.[^nhtsa]
+The [rate of fatal accidents increased across the country][fatal].
+The National Highway Traffic Safety Administration attributes the increase to a change in behavior by drivers who stayed on the road: they drove more recklessly and wore their seatbelt less often.[^nhtsa]

 [fatal]: https://www.nhtsa.gov/press-releases/2020-fatality-data-show-increased-traffic-fatalities-during-pandemic